mefranklin6/ExtronDatabaseConnector/README.md

 - `sudo ufw allow from <your FastAPI server IP> to any port 3306`
 - `sudo ufw allow from <your workstation ip> to any port 3306`

-## Recommended: Run the FastAPI App in a Python Virtual Enviroment
+## Recommended: Run the FastAPI App in a Python Virtual Enviroment, as a systemctl service
 Copy this repo in to /opt/yourproject and cd into it
 - `cd /opt/yourproject`

 If needed, edit the `FastAPI_Server.py` with the proper credentials for your MySQL account you setup above.

-- - If permissions error:
+- - If ever permissions errors in /opt, always:
 - - - `sudo chgrp -R user /opt/yourproject`
 - - -  `sudo chmod -R g+rwx /opt/yourproject`